New drug combo targets tough pancreatic cancer in early trial

 Summary

-This early-stage trial tests an experimental drug called OMO-103, which targets a cancer-driving protein called MYC, combined with standard chemotherapy in 26 people with metastatic pancreatic cancer.
-The main goals are to check safety and how well the body handles the drug, while also looking for signs of tumor shrinkage.
-Participants must not have had prior treatment for advanced disease.
+This early-phase study tests a new drug called OMO-103, which blocks a cancer-driving protein called MYC, combined with standard chemotherapy in 26 people with metastatic pancreatic cancer who have not had prior treatment for advanced disease.
+The main goals are to check safety and how well the body handles the drug, while also looking for signs that tumors shrink or stop growing.
+This is not a cure, but aims to better control the cancer.

 Disclaimer Read more